-As with writing contests and fellowships, sometimes it can be hard to know where to begin.
-To help you figure out where to submit short stories, we’ve put together this guide to 25 publications that publish short fiction.
-The list includes a mix of publications across various genres and styles, ranging from prestigious, highly competitive options to those specifically seeking new and emerging voices.
+In this guide, you’ll find 30+ magazines and literary journals that publish short fiction (and nonfiction).
+Our list includes a mix of publications across various genres and styles, ranging from prestigious, highly competitive options to those specifically seeking new and emerging voices.

 Ready to get started?
-Here are 25 outlets that publish short stories.
+Here’s where to submit short stories.

 1. The New Yorker

-It accepts both standard short fiction and humorous short fiction for the “Shouts & Murmurs” section.
+It accepts both standard short fiction as well as humorous short fiction for the “Shouts & Murmurs” section.
 No word counts are mentioned, though a quick scan of the column shows most pieces are 600 to 1,000 words.

 Payment: Huge bragging rights; pay for unsolicited submissions isn’t specified.
-Who Pays Writers lists several paid pieces, though as of this post’s publication, no information specifically for short stories.
+As of this post’s publication, no rates specifically for short stories